-Bring a large container of water to a full boil and add the potatoes.
-Cook the potatoes for about 6 minutes, or until they are slightly tender but still firm.
-Cubed potatoes require less time, 3 to 4 minutes.
-Cool the potatoes rapidly by immersing them in a large bowl of ice water, then drain them thoroughly.
+Boil a large pot of water and add the potatoes.
+Cook the potatoes for about 6 minutes, or until they're slightly tender but still firm.
+Cubed potatoes require less time — 3 to 4 minutes.
+Cool the potatoes rapidly by immersing them in a large bowl of ice water, then drain them.

 Spread the cooled potatoes on a baking sheet and place the sheet in the freezer.
 When the potatoes are firmly frozen, transfer them to rigid plastic freezer containers or resealable plastic bags.

 Although you can package and freeze the cooled potatoes immediately, freezing them on a baking sheet prevents the potatoes from sticking together and allows you to use only as many potatoes as you need.